 The UnitedHealthcare contract will terminate effective on September 30, 2017.
 Following a negotiation process it became apparent our business demands do not align, and UnitedHealthcare and the Company were unable to find an agreement that was beneficial to both parties.
 The termination of this agreement is consistent with our CORE initiative, which focuses on growth of our profitable business segments.
-We anticipate that the UnitedHealthcare contract termination will have a neutral impact to 2017 adjusted EBITDA.
-The UnitedHealthcare contract was not profitable and its termination is expected to have a positive impact on adjusted EBITDA outlook going forward.
+We anticipate that the UnitedHealthcare contract termination, exclusive of certain provisions, will have a negative impact to 2017 revenue and a neutral impact to 2017 adjusted EBITDA.
+Because the UnitedHealthcare contract was not profitable, its termination is expected to have a negative impact on revenues but a positive impact on adjusted EBITDA outlook going forward (see Note 8 - Concentration of Risk).